yulesa/glaciers/README.md

 ## Usage examples

+Some initial ABIs, a topic0 database, and a raw log file are provided as examples.

 1. Add new ABIs to the abi_database folder.
 New ABIs need to be json files and have the file name as valid contract address.

 2. Create a data folder structure in the project folder.
 If you want to use different names or existing folders, change the const in the rust files.